midorikocak/json-archetypes/README.md

 Keep in mind, developers mostly want to add properties to the Archetypes that are relevant only to the application they want to make.
 Nothing wrong with that.
 But, there are infinite use-cases for the Archetypes, and if we created Archetype properties for each use case, we’d have infinite bloat.

-The solution is to make **meta** objects for each Archetype record and save them in your own app's database.
-For example, make a meta record in your database that relates to Product Archetype ID 881JKS0A891.
+The solution is to make **meta** records for each Archetype record and save those meta records in your app's database.
+For example, make a meta record in your database that relates to Product Archetype record with the ID 881JKS0A891.
 In that meta record you can extend that product with properties like views, SEO keywords, etc.

 ###As a User, how can I store extra data in each Archetype (e.g. obscure product details)?